saikiranbojja/RemindersAI/README.md

 Open below link to watch demo video.

-Open below link to chat with AI Assistant and set reminders.
+Open below link to chat with AI Assistant and set reminders.(Use edge or chrome brouser)

 https://saikiranbojja.github.io/RemindersAI/